millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 * Cloud to On-premises
 * On-premises to On-premises

-For more information about DIPC, see the documentation <a href="https://docs.oracle.com/en/cloud/paas/data-integration-platform-cloud/using/getting-started-data-integration-platform-cloud.html#GUID-72E6BAA9-260B-4098-90A8-D42B95FC9010">Getting Started with Oracle Data Integration Platform Cloud</a>.
+For more information about DIPC, see the documentation <a href="https://docs.oracle.com/en/cloud/paas/data-integration-platform-cloud/using/getting-started-data-integration-platform-cloud.html#GUID-72E6BAA9-260B-4098-90A8-D42B95FC9010" target="_blank">Getting Started with Oracle Data Integration Platform Cloud</a>.

 To **log issues**, click [here](https://github.com/millerhoo/journey4-adwc/issues/new) to go to the github oracle repository issue submission form.